phalcon-orphanage/docs/en/reference/tutorial-invo.rst

 It registers the majority of services with components provided by the framework as standard.
 If we need to override the definition of some service we could just set it again as we did above with "session" or "url".
-This is the reason for the existence of the variable $di.
+This is the reason for the existence of the variable :code:`$di`.

 In next chapter, we will see how to authentication and authorization is implemented in INVO.